Tusiji/iar-design/docs/en-us/README.md

 ![](../assets/logo_branding.png)

-“iAR Design”是一个 AR 资源共享空间，也是一本帮助你入门 AR 的 Handbook。
+iAR Design is a wiki of AR design resources to help you get started with Augmented Reality.

-这里的内容侧重于 AR 产品设计，也包括 AR 硬件产品介绍、AR 技术知识普及、AR 产品应用分享，同时也会涉及 VR、人机交互、智能硬件等内容。
+We focus on AR design, AR hardware, AR technology, AR application, and also include VR/XR, smart interaction hardware.

 <br>